dabeaz/curio/docs/index.rst

   you have previously written synchronous code using processes or threads, curio will feel familiar.

-* Curio is a powerful library in a small package.
-An emphasis is placed on implementation simplicity.
-Simplicity is an important part of writing reliable systems software.
+* Simplicity is an important part of writing reliable systems software.
 When your code fails, it helps to be able to debug it--possibly down to the level of individual calls to the operating system if necessary.
 Simplicity matters a lot.
 Simple code also tends to run faster.
+Simplicity is a major goal of Curio.

 * It's fun.